 Access to the Library of Congress is free and open to the public.
 You can stop in on your own or join one of their many tours.
 Given my time restraints and the fact that the LoC was a beautiful last-minute addition, I opted out of the tour and wandered around got horribly lost on my own.

-Besides just being your regular, ho hum library with more than 168 million items, the Library of Congress also houses many historical artifacts and showcases special exhibits—the one I saw (still on view) was called Baseball Americana.
-It’s like they saw me coming a mile away.
-Among its redonkulous rare book collection is:
+Besides just being your regular, ho hum library with more than 168 million items, the Library of Congress also houses many historical artifacts and showcases special exhibits.
+Among its insane rare book collection is:

 - The largest collection of rare books in North America (700,000+)